 Refund policy: No refunds.

-Spanish 1 – morning option (31 weeks) or afternoon option (25 weeks)
+Spanish 1 – morning option (31 class days) or afternoon option (25 class days)

 Tutor: Senora (Deanne) Willman